Brother Jonathan: History

-The weekly newspaper Brother Jonathan was first published in 1842, issued out of New York, and it exposed North America to the character named "Brother Jonathan".
+In 1825 John Neal wrote the novel Brother Jonathan: or, the New Englanders and had it published in Edinburgh to expose British readers to US customs and language.
+The emblem had been developing for decades as a minor self-referential device in American literature, but saw full development in this novel into the personification of American national character.
+The weekly newspaper Brother Jonathan was first published in 1842, issued out of New York.
+As editor in 1843, Neal used it to argue for Brother Jonathan to be the national emblem of the US.
 Yankee Notions, or Whittlings of Jonathan's Jack-Knife was a high-quality humor magazine, first published in 1852, that used the stock character to lampoon Yankee acquisitiveness and other peculiarities.
 It, too, was issued out of New York, which was a rival with neighboring New England before the Civil War.
 It was a popular periodical with a large circulation, and people both inside and outside New England enjoyed it as good-natured entertainment.
 Such jokes were often copied in newspapers as far away as California, where natives encountered Yankee ships and peddlers, inspiring Yankee impersonations in comedy burlesques.
-Brother Jonathan: or, the New Englanders was also the title of a book released in three volumes by John Neal.
-It was published in Edinburgh, illustrating the impact that the crafty New England character had on British literature.

 Jules Verne included in his 1864 novel The Adventures of Captain Hatteras (Voyages et aventures du capitaine Hatteras) a chapter entitled "John Bull and Jonathan", in which British and American members of a polar expedition confront each other, each seeking to claim the newly-discovered island of New America.
 The land is named by Captain Altamont, an American explorer, who is first to set foot on it.
 A deleted chapter, "John Bull and Jonathan", had Hatteras and Altamont dueling for the privilege of claiming the land for their respective countries.

-Around the same time, the New England-based Know Nothing Party, which Yankee Notions also lampooned, was divided into two camps—the moderate Jonathans and the radical Sams.
+Around the same time, the New England–based Know Nothing Party, which Yankee Notions also lampooned, was divided into two camps—the moderate Jonathans and the radical Sams.
 Eventually, Uncle Sam came to replace Brother Jonathan, and the victors applied "Yankee" to all of the country by the end of the century, after the "Yankee" section had won the American Civil War.
 Likewise, "Uncle Sam" was applied to the Federal government.
 Uncle Sam came to represent the United States as a whole over the course of the late 19th century, supplanting Brother Jonathan.